jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/about_py.md

 <br>
 *Posted May 2020*

-- Authored a series of articles covering a wide variety of topics and tools related to pure Python programming, data science and statistics.
+- Authored a series of articles covering a wide variety of topics and tools related to pure Python programming, data science and statistics